Radiofrequency Ablation (RFA):

 RFA is a well-established, drug-free pain management solution that is clinically proven to provide safe, effective relief from pain.

 RFA is a simple, minimally invasive outpatient procedure.
-Your pain management specialist targets pain-causing nerves and uses thermal energy to interrupt the pain signals at their source.
-Local anesthesia and a mild sedative may be used to reduce discomfort during the procedure.
+Your pain specialist targets pain-causing nerves and uses a radiofrequency current to interrupt the pain signals at their source.

 Target the Nerve